mdavis-xyz/supermarket-story/README.md

 # Supermarket Story

-This github repo is for a short story, published via github pages, available at [supermarket.mdavis.xyz](https://supermarket.mdavis.xyz).
+This github repo was for a short story, published via github pages.
+It has moved and is now available at [www.mdavis.xyz/supermarket](https://www.mdavis.xyz/supermarket).